Skip to content

 • parse_domain_from_email_address (default=True): Whether or not to parse domain names from email addresses (e.g. example.com from [email protected]).
 Only applicable when "domains" is in included_ioc_types.

 • parse_address_from_cidr (default=True): Whether or not to parse IP addresses from CIDR ranges (e.g. 0.0.0.1 from 0.0.0.1/24).
-Only applicable when "ipv4s" is in included_ioc_types.
+Only applicable when "ipv4s" or "ipv6s" are in included_ioc_types.

 • parse_domain_name_from_xmpp_address (default=True): Whether or not to parse domain names from XMPP addresses.
 Only applicable when "domains" is in included_ioc_types.